MoserMichael/pygamewrap/README.md

 I have been trying to make a schedule for a python course for my kids [here](https://github.com/MoserMichael/pythoncourse); one of the things that i would like to do is a game with pygame.
 Now there are lots of nice pygame tutorials, I followed the following [Pygame primer](https://realpython.com/pygame-a-primer/) the source code for the tutorial is [here](https://github.com/realpython/materials/tree/master/pygame-a-primer)

-The tutorial was great, the documentation for pygame is adquate, however there was one thing missing - fun; doing something in pygame is hard work.
+The tutorial was great, the documentation for pygame is perfectly adequate, however there was one thing missing - fun; doing something in pygame is hard work!

 Compare that to what I had in my youth: I got my intro to programming on a [TI 99/4A home computer](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A) with a 16 kilobyte extended Basic ROM cartridge; I had tons of fun programming games with the sprite graphics, and the result was not so much different as compare to what you have with pygame.